daknob/eldim/README.md

 During service startup, all information logged is related to actions and the configuration file, and is in plain text.
 After the service is started, all logs start with a UUID.
 This is called the Request ID.
-During the arrival of every request, eldim generated a unique identifier for this request.
+During the arrival of every request, eldim generates a unique identifier for this request.
 This identifier is included in every future log file entry that is related to this request.